OliviaTabares/STAT545-hw-Rodriguez-Arelis-Alexi/hw02/README.md

 # STAT545-hw02-Rodriguez-Arelis-Alexi
 # Homework 02: Explore `Gapminder` and use `dplyr`

-This is the folder corresponding to for Homework 2.
+This is the folder corresponding to Homework 2.

 ### Links